wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 .. figure:: images/cc_supervision.png
    :scale: 90%

-* Click on queue name on queue list, display agent list for this queue in member of a queue, and updates calls waiting in xlet Calls of queue
+* Clicking on a queue's name in the queue list will display the agent list in the xlet `Queue Members` and show waiting calls in the `Calls of a Queue` xlet.

-* Click on an agent in agent list to display the details of this agent in Xlet Agent details
+* Clicking on an agent's name in the agent list will display information on the agent in the `Agent Details` xlet

-* Click on the `+` icon for an agent displays agent details.
+* Clicking on the `+` icon in the `Agent Details` xlet will display information about the selected queue in the `Calls of a Queue` and `Queue Members` xlets.

 Queue List